salomax/octus-test/README.md

 Create web page that shows a list of items.
 The list must be:

   1. Editable
     a.
 Specifically by double clicking the list item
   2. Searchable
   3. Sortable

 You can use any open-source framework you like, although jquery & backbone.marionette are preferred.

+> The Fronend is composed of:
+>   - HTML5, CSS3 and JS
+>   - JQuery (plugins jquery.cookie)
+>   - Bootstrap (plugins bootstrap-table)
+>   - modernizr
+> and all third lib is linked by CDN.
+>
+> All features requested above is implemented.

 Develop a Rest API that has the following functions: